scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 container, it will probably another late night and I don't want to waste any of this batch like I did the previous.

+### Day 6:

+I really need to buy another glass jar or something.
+Ended up using my small blender cup (16oz or so) as a second container for the Soylent I brought to work today.
+It was still delicious (yay strawberries!) and I was quite content having one cup a little after noon and the other one sometime around 5:30.

+It was another late night at work, so I did end up eating some leftover pizza from the previous night around 8 or 9 since I couldn't make it back home to finish off the last of this Soylent batch.
+Unfortunately since I worked so late (past midnight) I didn't get a chance to go to the store and buy more strawberries, so I'm not sure if I'm going to be able to make more soylent tomorrow or not!

+Still, I'm impressed again.
+Now that I've figure'd out how to get past any clumping and making the neutral taste be something I like, I'm starting to take more stock in other things.
+LIke whether or not I'm hungry.
+So far I haven't been hungry, even when two of my meals were replaced.
+I'm looking forward to the weekend so I can be sure to get a full day of only Soylent.

+Oh, and I think my bowels have started taking notice.
+I won't go into detail, but there are some differences.
+Nothing bad, just differences.